 Biodiverse is a system to compute indices of biodiversity.
 In the BCCVL it calculates gridded estimates of species richness and endemism based on previously run Multi-Species Distribution Models.

-Note: You will need to run a Multi-Species Distribution Model before you can run a Biodiverse Experiment.
+Note: You will need to run multiple Species Distribution Models or a Multi-Species Distribution model before you can run a Biodiverse Experiment.

 How to run a Biodiverse experiment in the BCCVL

 - At the top of the page click on the Experiments tab.

 - Under the secondary experiments heading click on Biodiverse Experiment.

 - Enter the name for your experiment in the first box (e.g. Biodiversity southeast Queensland)

 - (optional) You can also add a description of your experiment in the box below if you want to convey more information.
 Some researchers use this box to record their research question or hypotheses for later referral